corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/session-certificates.md

 ```shell
 Wrote certificate to /tmp/ca/request1/certificate.pem
 ```
-At this point, you should have a certificate based on the CSR exported from Corda issued either by a real CA or by the fake CA tool.
+At this point, you should already have a certificate based on the CSR exported from Corda issued either by a real CA or by the fake CA tool.
 You must upload the certificate chain to the Corda cluster.
 To upload the certificate chain, run:
 ```shell
 curl -k -u admin:admin -X PUT  -F certificate=@/tmp/ca/request/certificate.pem -F alias=session-certificate $API_URL/certificates/vnode/$HOLDING_ID/p2p-session
 ```